msayson/msayson.github.io/_posts/2020-06-05-aws-data-pipeline-lessons-learned.markdown

 One particularly tricky Data Pipeline issue took over two days to work through with AWS Support due to the lack of error logs, while another was resolved within a couple of hours since they quickly recognized it as being a symptom of an encryption protocol mismatch between our security template and what was being used by Data Pipeline's backend.

-I had not often leveraged AWS Support before, while I knew that we had access to enterprise support.
+I hadn't often leveraged AWS Support before, while I knew that we had access to enterprise support.
 This project demonstrated the value of AWS Support when other resources are insufficient for root-causing the issue independently, particularly when working with AWS services in a way that applies restrictions beyond the typical use case.

 ## Summary of lessons learned